monix/monix-bio/docs/overview.md

 When executed, it will produce a successful value `A`, an error `E`, never terminate or complete with a terminal (untyped) error.

 `BIO` handles concurrency, cancellation, resource safety, context propagation, error handling, and can suspend effects.
-All of it makes it a good tool to write a simple, high-level code to solve problems related to any of these features in a safe and performant manner.
+All of this makes it simple to write good, high-level code that solve problems related to any of these features in a safe and performant manner.

 There are two type aliases:
 - `type UIO[A] = BIO[Nothing, A]` which represents an effect that can only fail with terminal errors due to abnormal circumstances.